 If there isn’t a washer and dryer or hookups in your apartment, ask the apartment manager where you can do laundry.
 Is there a laundry room in the building?
-How much does it cost to wash and dry clothes?
+How much does it cost?
 If there’s no laundry room, ask where the nearest Laundromat is located.

 Don’t forget to ask about Fido during your apartment search.
 Rules on how apartment communities handle pets vary greatly from one community to the next.
 Ask whether there are restrictions on types of pets, what the fees are (if any) for having a pet and what the policy is for cleaning up after Fido.

 Getting a handle on an apartment community’s neighborhood is an important part of your apartment search.
 Ask the apartment manager where the most convenient places are to shop for groceries, pick up prescriptions and get gas.
 Access to the goods and services you use most will be important to you once you settle in.

 Some leases place restrictions on what kind of decorating a tenant can do.
 For example, some apartment communities don’t allow residents to paint or make holes in the walls.
 If setting your own decor is important to you, make sure you know exactly what’s allowed.

 Ask about the procedures for handling maintenance issues and repair requests: Should you put them in writing or is verbal notice appropriate?
 Is there an on-site maintenance crew?